Thorfgin/charactercreator2/src/README.md

 	SHOULD:
 	- PREREQUISITES: check for prerequisistes to prevent invalid selection of skills
+	- PREREQUISITES: stop removing of a skill when other skills are dependant on it as requirement
+	- PREREQUISITES: add button to remove all skills that have it as a prerequisite.
 	- button TOP: export Character >> JSON format

 	COULD: